syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Align

 Alignment commands enable you to align the selected objects such as nodes and connectors with respect to the selection boundary.
-Please refer to API reference [align](/api/js/ejdiagram#methods:align "align") for more details.
+Please refer to [align](/api/js/ejdiagram#methods:align "align") commands which shows how to use align methods in diagram.

 | Command | Parameter | Description |
 |---|---|---|